Here you will find answers to frequently asked questions.

 No, you must be at least 18 years old to work as a volunteer.
 However, we want to put together a team of volunteers of all age groups.

 Yes, all volunteers are entitled to meals and refreshments.
 We will be serving good, healthy meals – and the waffle iron will also be in service.

 As a volunteer, you are granted free access to the arena on competition days.
 You are also entitled to two tickets to VM-Haugen for Sunday’s competition, free of charge.
 You will get more information in the volunteer portal.

 Will I have the chance to watch the competitions?

 As long as the events do not clash with your on-duty periods, you are welcome to watch the competitions.
 However, note that our tribunes usually sell out, so please do not reduce our capacity by standing there yourself.
 We recommend VM-Haugen or Kapellskogen.
 Furthermore, remember that spectators may well contact you with enquiries and will expect you to help them whenever you are wearing your staff uniform.
 You are the ‘face’ we present to the outside world, so you must always be friendly, accommodating and helpful while you are in the arena.

 A general reference will be made available for downloading from the volunteer portal.
 If you contact your section leader directly, you will receive an individual reference after the event, describing the event itself, the section you worked for, and your assignments.
 A lot of volunteers make sure to add the experience to their CV to demonstrate their social commitment, and feedback indicates that many people think that working as a volunteer has given them valuable skills.

 Do I have to wear the volunteers’ uniform?

 All volunteers should wear the official World Cup attire.
-The attire costs NOK 399,-, but it is of a much higher value.
+The attire costs NOK 399, and this is a heavily discounted price.

 Can I choose which days I work?